topoteretes/cognee/README.md

 AI apps currently being pushed out still mostly feel and perform like demos.

-To address this issue, [dlthub](https://dlthub.com/) and [prometh.ai](http://prometh.ai/) will collaborate on a productionizing a common use-case, progressing step by step.
+To address this issue, [dlthub](https://dlthub.com/) and [prometh.ai](http://prometh.ai/) will collaborate on productionizing a common use-case, progressing step by step.
 We will utilize the LLMs, frameworks, and services, refining the code until we attain a clearer understanding of what a modern LLM architecture stack might entail.

+We go on a journey and propose a new way to reason about Language Architecture for Agents based on cognitive sciences.

 ### Read more on our blog post [prometh.ai](http://prometh.ai/promethai-memory-blog-post-one)

+### Or check this [Princeton paper](https://arxiv.org/abs/2309.02427) released after our demo

 ## PromethAI-Memory Repo Structure